Los Santos mine: Ownership

 Daytal Resources Spain S.L. (“Daytal”) is a wholly owned Spanish subsidiary of Almonty Industries Inc (Almonty), a corporation governed by the Canada Business Corporations Act (the “CBCA”).
-Almonty, lead by founder and CEO Lewis Black, trades on the TSX Venture Exchange (TSX-V) under the symbol “AII”.
+Almonty, led by founder and CEO Lewis Black, trades on the TSX Venture Exchange (TSX-V) under the symbol “AII”.
 The Los Santos mine is 100% owned by Daytal.
 Adjacent to Los Santos mine concession, Daytal owns also two exploration permits that are named “Quien Sabe Donde”and “Por si Acaso”, both located in the continuity of the mining rights and in the border of Avila granite.